 The Manchester Arena Attack in 2017 killed 22 people, and injured hundreds more.
 One of those personally affected was Figen Murray OBE, who lost her son Martyn in the attack.
-Since then, she has led a campaign for legislation to compel venues, event organisers, and those responsible for publicly accessible locations (PALs) to understand and mitigate the risk and consequences of terror attacks.
-The proposed legislation is commonly referred to as Martyn’s Law.
+Since then, she has led a campaign for legislation to make it mandatory for events and venues to understand and mitigate the risk and consequences of terror attacks.
+The proposed legislation – the Terrorism (Protection of Premises) bill – is commonly referred to as Martyn’s Law, and the bill has now been presented to the House of Commons.

 What does Martyn’s Law mean for your event or location?